What is Sleep Apnea?

 Dr. Slaughter can perform Uvulapalatoplasty to correct this issue.
 Under the same comfortable IV sedation the uvula can be reduced and the soft palate stiffened using a very modern technique that Dr. Slaughter has pioneered.
 A special stiffening injection is performed to the soft palate that makes the patient’s soft palate elevate and stiffen over about 9 weeks.
 No foreign body or implant is required and the results are very long lasting.
 Snoring and sleep apnea are greatly reduced with this technique especially when combined with nasal procedures.

 Base of tongue treatments work by focusing on the the base of the tongue to hold the tongue forward and help open the airway.

 An oral appliance can be quite helpful when the base of the tongue is large.
-This is something that can be seen on evaluation by Dr. Slaughter and in these cases the best option is to have one of our special sleep dentists formulate a custom oral appliance to help hold the jaw and the associated tongue forward during sleep.
+In these cases the best option is to have one of our special sleep dentists formulate a custom oral appliance to help hold the jaw and the associated tongue forward during sleep.
 When well fitted this will help open the airway, reduce snoring and apnea, and improve sleep quality without dental or TMJ issues.

 Surgical treatments for sleep apnea